-SFD's branch offices keep the SFD headquarter updated on the security situation at the district level within the operations of the governorate(s) covered by the respective branch office.

-This update is done in a monthly basis.
-This help in assessing the possibility of resuming the project implementation or launching new interventions.
+SFD's branch offices keep the SFD headquarters updated on the security situation at the district level within the operations of the governorate(s) covered by the respective branch office.
+This update is done on a monthly basis.
+This helps in assessing the possibility of resuming the project implementation or launching new interventions.